 The School of Social Sciences has a regular intake in August.

 Candidates may start applying online from 01 October for consideration to the following August intake.
-The application portal closes on 15th November for the Nanyang Research Scholarship (same portal for self-financing students), and 30th November for the Nanyang President's Graduate Scholarship.
-Reviews of applications will begin from 16 November but we will continue to consider applications submitted before 31 December.
+The application portal closes on 15th November for the Nanyang Research Scholarship (RSS) (same portal for self-financing students), and 30th November for the Nanyang President's Graduate Scholarship (NPGS).
+All applications received after 30 Novemember will be processed for the January intake instead.

 Incomplete applications will not